urban-tep/documentation/source/quick-start-manual/qsm2.rst

 	Figure 2: List of existing Thematic Applications

-2. Currently only a limited number of thematic applications is available.
+2. Currently only a limited number of thematic applications (products, services) is available.
 Once the number of thematic application has increased, this search field can be used to easily find your application of interest.

 3. An overview of existing thematic applications, including information about each application.
-Select your application of interest (e.g. Small Water Bodies for Red River) and click on Open App to access your application of interest.
+Select your application of interest (e.g. TimeScan Collections) and click on Open App to access your application of interest.
 A new window will appear, called the Geobrowser.

 Join Communities
 ~~~~~~~~~~~~~~~~